zhutoutoutousan/A-study-note-as-a-beginner/cloud-showcase-project/front-end-3d.md

   - [Free online GLB to OBJ Converter](https://products.aspose.app/3d/conversion/glb-to-obj)
   - There are a lot of useful format converters, exporters in the `three.js/util`
 # Performance issues

+- Manifestation
+  - Developer side
+    - 3D Model designers suffers from the long loading time when rendering to see the effects
+      - The services like cloud rendering doesn't seem to be possible any time soon.
+      - Some more high-end hardware doens't seem to be possible for the current business model
+  - Client side
 - Stats.js -- Mrdoob
 ## Adjustment
+- Top level
+  - 1
+- Tech level
   - Possible useful methods
     - `renderer.setPixelRatio( window.devicePixelRatio )`
 ## Posts
 - [Three.js: ways to reduce file size of models? - Stack Overflow](https://stackoverflow.com/questions/45144656/three-js-ways-to-reduce-file-size-of-models#:~:text=The%20OBJ%20file%20is%20around,JSON%20file%20is%20almost%20100mb.)
 - [Loading Big .Obj file about 300 Mb will crash te browser and take much time to load](https://discourse.threejs.org/t/loading-big-obj-file-about-300-mb-will-crash-te-browser-and-take-much-time-to-load/1401)